 When it comes to getting rid of slugs and snails you have two options, either repel them or simply kill them.
 My personal recommendation is to both repel and kill them, as there are just a few things that will actually stop a hungry slug or snail from eating your plants.
 If you want to know what pests hate the smell of garlic then check out my recent article What Does Garlic Repel? ( Top 7 Pests ).

-Get Rid Of Slugs And Snails With Garlic Spray
+How To Get Rid Of Slugs And Snails

 Garlic spray is highly effective against slugs and snails, as they simply hate the smell of garlic.
 A well-made garlic spray will not kill them but the slugs and snails will stay far away from the areas sprayed with garlic.
 The ingredient in garlic spray which repels the slugs and snails is allicin, this gives the garlic its nasty smell.
 If you want to know how to make garlic for slugs then check out my recent article How To Make Garlic Spray ( Extremely Potent ).